Ricotta Cavatelli

 Comparison of cavatelli made with a pasta board and a fork on a floured surface

-When you make the ricotta cavatelli with a fork, the dough sometimes gets stuck in the prongs and does not roll off easily.
-It will take you longer to make.
+When you make ricotta cavatelli with a fork, the dough sometimes gets stuck in the prongs and does not roll off easily.
+Ultimately, it will take you longer to make.
 You can see the difference in the image above.
 The left are the cavatelli made with the pasta board, the right are the ones made with a fork.

-The ricotta cavatelli made with a pasta board curl much nicer and have more ridges, which soak up whatever sauce you’re going to toss them with.
+The cavatelli made with the board curl better and have more ridges, which helps them soak up sauce better.

-We do not have a cavatelli machine, but I’m sure you could use this dough in a machine!
-This machine has fairly good ratings on Amazon.
-Honestly, I would just recommend buying a block for under $10.
+We do not have a pasta machine, but I’m sure you could use this dough in one!
+This pasta machine has fairly good ratings on Amazon.

 What’s the difference between gnocchi and cavatelli?